pratiksanyaja1998/jsonsheet.com/content/pages/index.md

     padding_bottom: large
     background_color: primary
   - type: grid_section
-    title: What's Great About Json Sheet?
+    title: Get started with Json Sheet
     subtitle: >-
       In a Glance
     align: center
     grid_items:
-      - title: Right When You Need It
+      - title: Sign up
         title_align: left
         content: >-
-          See all of your appointments, work meetings and life events in one place so you know exactly where you need to be at any given time.
+          Create a new Json Sheet workspace in just a few moments.
+It's free to try for teams of any size.
         content_align: left
         actions:
           - label: Learn More